UTSCCSCC01/TimeShare/doc/sprint2/RPM.md

 # Release Planning Meeting

-At 6 PM on Feb 3, Axel Visan, Brooklyn Guo, Burhan Mirza, Danyal Ilyas, Ramzi Abu-Zeineh, Saiem Irfan, Stanislav Kalynych had their Release Planning Meeting on Discord.
+At 6 PM on March 1, Axel Visan, Brooklyn Guo, Burhan Mirza, Danyal Ilyas, Ramzi Abu-Zeineh, Saiem Irfan, Stanislav Kalynych had their Release Planning Meeting on Discord.

 The release goal is to complete all sprint epics (and corresponding subtasks), and ensure that we can visualize the next steps for sprint2 clearly.